Singapore city's sunset view with a beautiful river in front.

 Ferris wheel beside high rise building during daytime in Singapore.

-The Singapore Flyer is not your ordinary observation wheel; it is a window to some of Singapore’s most spectacular vistas.
-Slowly ascending above the city, watching the skyline light up in the evening or catching a golden sunrise is one of the best of things to do in Singapore.
-The Singapore Flyer is like no other Ferris wheel in the world, with spacious capsules and gourmet dining options making it one of the highlights or exciting things to do in Singapore.
+The Singapore Flyer is not your ordinary observation wheel, but a window to some of Singapore’s most spectacular vistas.
+Slowly ascending above the city, watching the skyline light up in the evening, or catching a golden sunrise is one of the best of things to do in Singapore.
+The Singapore Flyer is like no other Ferris wheel, with spacious capsules and gourmet dining options, making it one of the exciting things to do in Singapore.

-One of the fastest ways to see the famous landmarks dotting the city, this is ideal for those on a tight time frame visiting Singapore.
-On a clear day, they can see Marina Bay Sands, Gardens by the Bay and even pieces of Indonesia and Malaysia from the top.
-It is an attraction that easily works into any itinerary, whether you’re headed through for a short layover, or planning a more extensive Singapore Attractions Guide.
+As one of the fastest ways to see the famous landmarks dotting the city, this is ideal for those on a tight time frame visiting Singapore.
+On a clear day, they can see Marina Bay Sands, Gardens by the Bay, and even pieces of Indonesia and Malaysia from the top.
+It is an attraction that easily works into any itinerary, whether you’re headed for a short layover or planning a more extensive Singapore attractions guide.

 Singapore Flyer Tickets and Pricing